 Monkeypox is not considered a sexually transmitted infection (STI), though it can spread through intimate contact with someone who is infected.
 This is not the only way the virus can spread.
 Anyone can get monkeypox if they are in close contact with someone with monkeypox symptoms.

 Can children get monkeypox?

 While the majority of monkeypox infections are currently in male adults, children can get monkeypox.
-On July 22, 2022, the CDC confirmed two cases of monkeypox in children in the U.S. – one in an infant and one in a toddler.
-Both cases likely resulted from household transmission.
+However, the risk in children is low.
+On July 22, 2022, the CDC confirmed cases of monkeypox in children in the U.S. that were likely a result of household transmission.

 Children are at higher risk for severe disease from monkeypox than adolescents and adults.
 For this reason, it's important to make sure your child is not around anyone showing symptoms of monkeypox.
 In addition, if you are concerned about any symptoms in your child, seek medical attention.